 Lead for Nebraska - Community Impact in Action

 The Rural Impact Hub is empowering rural communities throughout the state in a big way.
-We are partnering with Lead for America (LFA) to launch an affiliate program placing fellows in Nebraska’s rural communities to do real work and revitalize Nebraska’s small towns.
+We are partnered with Lead for America (LFA)as an affiliate program who places fellows in Nebraska’s rural communities to serve and revitalize Nebraska’s small towns.

 Focusing on capacity building and issues like civic engagement, rural broadband access, digital literacy and economic development and rural health while working to make returning to your hometown possible and not the exception to the rule, Lead For Nebraska will fill in the gaps and help nonprofits focus on growth.
 These tools will directly impact how communities communicate and grow for the next generation.

-We are partnering with a nationwide leader for rural empowerment Lead For America to establish Lead for Nebraska (LFNE).
-LFNE will enable communities to bring back their homegrown young leaders, adding transformative capacity to address their most significant challenges, while building the next generation of leadership in rural communities.
+We have partnered with a nationwide leader for rural empowerment, Lead For America, to establish Lead for Nebraska (LFNE).
+LFNE enables communities to bring back their homegrown young leaders, adding transformative capacity to address their most significant challenges, all while building the next generation of leadership in rural communities.

-In doing this we are challenging the narrative that success means “leaving your hometown and never coming back.”
+In doing this we challenge the narrative that success means “leaving your hometown and never coming back.”
 By recruiting, training and placing recent college graduates into two-year fellowships in their hometown public institutions, local government and economic development offices we will create opportunity.
 In the short term, our fellows will tackle their communities’ most pressing and complex challenges; in the long term, they will catalyze a movement to grow the bench of changemakers in Nebraska communities.

-We currently work with rural communities to increase literacy in digital communication and digital marketing and offer community-impact programming and the impact of COVID-19.
+We currently work with rural communities to increase literacy in digital communication and digital marketing, offer community-impact programming and the impact of COVID-19.
 The Rural Impact Hub’s flagship community in Auburn, Nebraska, also includes a collaborative community space for co-working and meetings available to community nonprofits and organizations.
 The Lead For Nebraska initiative will take that idea statewide.

 How will we Effect Change?